 Kotowski, Maciej, and C. Matthew Leister.
 "Trading Networks and Equilibrium Intermediation."
-HKS Faculty Research Working Paper Series RWP18-001, January 2018 (Updated August 2018).
+HKS Faculty Research Working Paper Series RWP18-001, January 2018 (Updated June 2019).

 We study an economy where intermediaries facilitate exchange between a supplier and consumers.
 The set of feasible transactions is characterized by a network and an efficient auction protocol sets prices.
 We examine trading networks compatible with a free-entry equilibrium.
-There is under-entry of intermediary traders in equilibrium due to complementarities among upstream and downstream traders.
-When intermediaries are speculators, who derive no private value from the tradable good, equilibrium networks exhibit an asymmetric structure with few intermediaries linking to the supplier.
+There is under-entry of intermediary traders in equilibrium due to complementarities among traders.
+When intermediaries are speculators, who derive no private value from the tradeable good, equilibrium networks exhibit an asymmetric structure with few intermediaries linking to the supplier.
 Generally, free-entry and competition may fail to purge redundant intermediaries from the market.